Streetwalkin'

-Streetwalkin' is a 1985 American thriller film starring Melissa Leo.
+Streetwalkin' is a 1985 American thriller film starring Melissa Leo in her film debut.
 It was an early film from Concorde Pictures.

+A remake was made in 1991 called Uncaged starring Jeffrey Dean Morgan.
+This movie is a virtual scene for scene remake of "Streetwalkin' and it also includes some of the cast from the original one.

 Plot

 Cookie and her brother run away from their loveless mother and their abusive stepfather in Upstate New York and arrive in New York City.
 At the train station, Cookie meets a pimp named Duke.
 With his charm, he makes her fall in love with him and soon has her working as a prostitute.
 However, his brutality against her colleagues disgusts her.